dubzzz/fast-check/documentation/1-Guides/Tips.md

 ```

 Please note that in the two examples above, the resulting arbitraries will not have full shrinking capabilities.
 But they offer a full support for random value generation.

+## Migrate from jsverify to fast-check

+The npm package [jsverify-to-fast-check](https://www.npmjs.com/package/jsverify-to-fast-check) comes with a set of tools to help users to migrate from jsverify to fast-check smoothly.